-The FUN3D development team's typical computing platform is Linux clusters; so this is the most thoroughly tested environment for the software.
+The Fun3D development team's typical computing platform is Linux clusters; so this is the most thoroughly tested environment for the software.
 A number of users also run on other UNIX-like environments including Mac OS X^{TM} ; these platforms are supported as well.
 Users have also run on other architectures such as Microsoft WindowsTM-based PC's; however, the team cannot provide explicit support for these environments.

-The user will need GNU Make and a Fortran compiler that supports at least the Fortran 95 standard.
-During configuration, the Fortran compiler is tested, and any newer Fortran features or extensions are detected are used to the greatest extent possible.
-A large number of compilers are tested by an automated build framework, including Intel[®], Portland Group[®], NAG[®], Lahey/Fujitsu[®], Cray[®], Absoft[®], IBM[®], GFortran, and G95.
+The user will need GNU Make and a Fortran compiler that supports at least the Fortran 2003 standard.
+During configuration, the Fortran compiler is tested.
+Any newer Fortran features or extensions are detected are used to the greatest extent possible.
+Intel[®], Portland Group[®], and GFortran are tested by an automated build framework.